 Bruges is the Belgium centre of chocolate, a beautiful small and very clean city with a fabulous reputation for homemade chocolates and pralines.

-We also filmed in The Chocolate Line a fabulous shop where Dominique the head chocolatier makes over 300kg of chocolates a week.
-There are hundreds of varieties to choose from including wasabi marzipan for the Japanese visitors.
-The Brits are well looked after also with such flavours as Earl Grey tea, chilli (very good) and tobacco!
-Pralines feature heavily as you would expect.
+We also filmed in The Chocolate Line, a fabulous shop where Dominique, the head chocolatier, makes over 300kg of chocolates a week.
+There are hundreds of varieties to choose from, including wasabi marzipan for Japanese visitors.
+The Brits are well looked after also with such flavours as Earl Grey tea, chilli (delicious) and tobacco!
+Pralines feature heavily, as you would expect.
 These little beauties are basically nut pastes mixed with milk chocolate and set in various moulds.
-These can range from fish, cocoa pods and even copulating rabbits
+These can range from fish, cocoa pods and even copulating rabbits.

-What comes over in this city and especially this shop is the sheer passion and dedication in finding great raw products.
+What comes over in this city, especially this shop is the sheer passion and dedication to finding great raw products.
 Dominique sources all his covertures from all over the world.
 My favourite was Madagascan, beautifully smooth and rich.

-My meal of roast foie gras with oranges, steak and vegetables was very good, and only let down by the chocolate soufflé.
+My meal of roast foie gras with oranges, steak and vegetables were very good, and only let down by the chocolate soufflé.
 Now, given where we are, you would have thought they would have got that one spot on!
-Nevertheless, a very good meal, all served confidently and swiftly by the best Fabien Bartez look-alike I have ever seen.
+Nevertheless, a delicious meal, all served confidently and swiftly by the best Fabien Barthez look-alike I have ever seen.
 To get there it takes just 2 hours from London on Eurostar, then 40 minutes to Bruges.